-Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit of the financial statements or an audit of internal control over financial reporting, conducted in accordance with GAAS and Government Auditing Standards and the provisions of OMB Bulletin No. 24-01, will always detect a material misstatement or a material weakness when it exists.
+Reasonable assurance is a high level of assurance but is not absolute assurance and therefore is not a guarantee that an audit of the financial statements or an audit of internal control over financial reporting, conducted in accordance with GAAS and Government Auditing Standards and the provisions of OMB Bulletin No. 24-02, will always detect a material misstatement or a material weakness when it exists.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
-Misstatements, including omissions, are considered to be material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user based on the Consolidated Financial Statements or Sustainability Financial Statements.
+Misstatements, including omissions, are considered to be material if there is a substantial likelihood that, individually or in the aggregate, they would influence the judgment made by a reasonable user based on the financial statements.

-In performing an audit of financial statements and an audit of internal control over financial reporting in accordance with GAAS and Government Auditing Standards and the provisions of OMB Bulletin No. 24-01, we:
+In performing an audit of financial statements and an audit of internal control over financial reporting in accordance with GAAS and Government Auditing Standards and the provisions of OMB Bulletin No. 24-02, we:

-- Exercise professional judgment and maintain professional skepticism throughout the audits. - Identify and assess the risks of material misstatement of the Consolidated Financial Statements and Sustainability Financial Statements, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
-Such procedures include examining, on a test basis, evidence regarding the amounts and disclosures in the Consolidated Financial Statements and Sustainability Financial Statements. - Obtain an understanding of internal control relevant to our audit of the Consolidated Financial Statements and Sustainability Financial Statements in order to design audit procedures that are appropriate in the circumstances. - Obtain an understanding of internal control over financial reporting, assess the risks that a material weakness exists, and test and evaluate the design and operating effectiveness of internal control over financial reporting based on the assessed risk.
-We did not evaluate all internal controls relevant to operating objectives as broadly established under FMFIA, OMB Circular No. A-123, and the Green Book, such as those controls relevant to preparing performance information and ensuring efficient operations. - Evaluate the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluate the overall presentation of the Consolidated Financial Statements and the Sustainability Financial Statements.
+• Exercise professional judgment and maintain professional skepticism throughout the audits.

+- Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
+Such procedures include examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements. - Obtain an understanding of internal control relevant to our audits of the financial statements in order to design audit procedures that are appropriate in the circumstances. - Obtain an understanding of internal control over financial reporting, assess the risks that a material weakness exists, and test and evaluate the design and operating effectiveness of internal control over financial reporting based on the assessed risk.
+We did not evaluate all internal controls relevant to operating objectives as broadly established under FMFIA, OMB Circular No. A-123, and the Green Book, such as those controls relevant to preparing performance information and ensuring efficient operations. - Evaluate the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluate the overall presentation of the financial statements. - Conclude whether, in our judgment, there are conditions or events, considered in the aggregate, that raise substantial doubt about SSA's ability to continue as a going concern for a reasonable period of time.